40843245/CSharp/built-in package/System/Console/tutorial guide/CH10 -- detect key is available in console.md

 ### example 2
 #### main code
-In this example, it illustrates other way to do so in example 1
+The following method, it illustrates a better and flexible way to do so in example 1.

 ```
+       /// <summary>
+       /// waits until a key is pressed before continuing execution.
+       /// </summary>
+       public static void WaitUntilKeyAvailable()
+       {
            while(!Console.KeyAvailable)
            {
-                    Thread.Sleep(250); // Loop until input is entered.
+               // Wait until a key is pressed
+               Thread.Sleep(250); // Sleep to avoid busy waiting
+           }
        }
 ```

 And it can be used as follows.